Family

 Other Languages

 Parents have certain responsibilities towards their children.
-This is true whether the parents live together or have ever lived together.
+This is true whether the parents live together or have never lived together.

 Married couples and couples who have lived together for 2 years or more are considered spouses by the law.
 Couples who have lived together for 1 year and had a child together can also be considered spouses in some cases.
 This means they have specific rights and obligations to each other.